 10. DEVELOPMENTAL READING.
 This course is designed to help college students develop speed and comprehension in reading.
 The latest reading techniques are taught and some of the best equipment is available for classroom use.
 It is a highly recommended course, especially for students whose reading habits are poor.
 Proficiency in reading means improved study skills.
-No credit; autumn, winter, or spring.
+No credit.